euvl/vue-notification/README.md

 <notifications animation-type="velocity"/>
 ```

-The animation configuration consists of 2 objects/functions: `enter` and `leave`.
+The animation configuration consists of 2 objects/functions: `enter` and `leave`:

-Example:

 ```javascript
 /*